PRAJUN-V/Rapidious-Full-Stack-Assignment/documentation.md

 - Created a folder named user in pages to manage pages related to users.
 - Created a folder named recipe-search in pages to save all the components related to that.
 - Created Dashboard for searching purpose.
-- Added searching, filteration and recipe card
+- Added searching, filteration and recipe card.
+- Created About page.
+- Registration page is re-designed.
+- Profile details updation page completed.

 Backend
 - Created Virtual Environment named venv to manage all the python packages related to the project.